Natural Classic Gamine

 Many of the style types don’t look their most harmonious smiling.
 But a happy, friendly expression perfectly mimics the warmth and energy of Natural Gamine blends:

-Ellie Kemper has such an infectious, captivating smile—thanks in large part to her beautiful wide bone structure, which matches a smile’s inherently wide shape.
+Ellie Kemper has such an infectious, captivating smile—thanks in large part to her beautiful broad bone structure, which matches a smile’s inherently wide shape.

 I also love her styling here.
 The shoulder-length hair with simple curtain bangs flatters Classic, while the firey red captures Gamine’s boldness, as does her intense tightlining.